lutrarutra/rstudio-server-cemm/README.md

 ### 2. Create Slurm submission script
 - Copy  `rstudio-server/submit.template.sh` to `rstudio-server/submit.sh`
 - Modify `rstudio-server/submit.sh`:
-    1. set `your preferred working directory`, e.g. `/home/$(whoami)/documents/rstudio-server`
-    2. set `your preferred log dir`, e.g. `/home/$(whoami)/documents/logs/rstudio-server.log`
+    1. set `repository path`, wherever you cloned the repo in to
-    3. set `PASSWORD` to your preferred password (this is asked by rstudio when connecting)
+    2. set `PASSWORD` to your preferred password (this is asked by rstudio when connecting)
-    4. set container path, e.g. somewhere on nobackup `/nobackup/<your lab dir>/users/$(whoami)/containers/rstudio_latest.sif`
+    3. set container path, e.g. somewhere on nobackup `/nobackup/<your lab dir>/users/$(whoami)/containers/rstudio_latest.sif`

 # Start RStudio Server
 - `sbatch rstudio-server/submit.sh`
-- Open the link from log-file in your browser, e.g. `http://dYYY.int.cemm.at:XXXX`
+- Open the link from log-file `rsutdio-server.log` (should be in repo folder) in your browser, e.g. `http://dYYY.int.cemm.at:XXXX`